 - The distribution of blood starts in the pulmonary circulation from the right atrium to the left atrium.

-It is necessary for a human being to separate oxygenated and de-oxygenated blood because this makes their circulatory system more efficient and helps in maintaining constant body temperature.
+It is necessary for a human being to separate oxygenated and de-oxygenated blood because this makes their circulatory system more efficient and maintains constant body temperature.